Schools Local Offer

 - Philosophy for Children is taught across the school and this supports the children’s ability to express themselves and teaches them that their opinions are important

-- ELSA support provides children with alternative opportunities to express themselves when they find them difficult to articulate?
+- ELSA support provides children with alternative opportunities to express themselves when they find it difficult to articulate.

 How will you safeguard my child?

-- the Governors ensure that the school is as inclusive as possible and treats all children and staff in a fair and equitable way.
-They monitor and review all relevant policies
+- The Governors ensure that the school is as inclusive and treats all children and staff in a fair and equitable way.
+They monitor and review all relevant policies.

 What specialist services and expertise are available to the school?